HybridAU/numbat-tasks/README.md

 ## Status
 This is currently in development, enough of the API is fleshed out that I can start on the front end.
 Once I've got an MVP there are many more things I'd like to add:

-- [ ] If no list exists (i.e. on first load) create a "default list"
+- [X] If no list exists (i.e. on first load) create a "default list"
+- [ ] Some basic styling pin things to top, bottem and draw.
+- [ ] Sign out sometimes, but not always blows up.
+Figure out why and fix it.
+  - [ ] "A component suspended while responding to synchronous input.
+This will cause the UI to be replaced with a loading indicator.
+To fix, updates that suspend should be wrapped with startTransition."
 - [ ] More Linting
   - [ ] Code review doctor
   - [ ] Dependabot